pankajrajdeo/figchat/README.md

     ```bash
     cd /path/to/LungMAP_scExplore
     ```
+2. !mkdir -p database && [ ! -f database/global_sqlite.db ] && wget -O database/global_sqlite.db https://github.com/langchain-ai/langchain-academy/raw/main/module-2/state_db/example.db

-2. Set up the `.env` file with your paths and API key.
+3. Set up the `.env` file with your paths and API key.

-3. Ensure you are connected to the necessary network and have proxy settings configured if required.
+5. Ensure you are connected to the necessary network and have proxy settings configured if required.

-4. Run the Gradio application:
+5. Run the Gradio application:

     ```bash
     python figchat_gradio.py
     ```

-5. Open the provided Gradio link in your browser to interact with LungMAP scExplore.
+7. Open the provided Gradio link in your browser to interact with LungMAP scExplore.

 ### Chainlit Interface
 1. Follow steps 1–3 above for setup.